 Where necessary a student can also be referred to external help.
 The school care plan gives a more detailed description of the educational care provided by Wolfert Bilingual.

-Mr Matthieu Lapré and Ms Ineke Korswagen are the counsellors for Wolfert Bilingual.
-They can be contacted at: email@example.com and firstname.lastname@example.org.
+Mr Jorrick Schut is the counsellors for Wolfert Bilingual.
+He can be contacted at: email@example.com.

 Safety at school